Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Conclusion

-\textbf{Limitations and future work:} Our methods enhances the typographic robustness of the cls token by preventing specialized typographic attention heads from writing to it.
-However, many multimodal applications, such as LLaVA and IP adapters \cite{ye2023ip,liu2023llava,liu2024llavanext}, leverage not only the cls token but also spatial tokens, allowing typographic information to propagate into downstream tasks.
-This might limit the impact of our method on improving robustness in applications, and calls for further investigation into its generalizability to \gls{vlm} setups.
+\textbf{Limitations and future work:} Dyslexify enhances the typographic robustness of the \texttt{cls} token by preventing specialized typographic attention heads from writing to it.
+However, many multimodal applications, such as LLaVA and IP adapters \citep{ye2023ip,liu2023llava,liu2024llavanext}, leverage not only the \texttt{cls} token but also spatial tokens, allowing typographic information to propagate into downstream tasks.
+This might limits the impact of Dyslexify on improving robustness in applications, and calls for further investigation into its generalizability to \gls{vlm} setups.

+Furthermore is it standard practice to evaluate adversarial defenses against adaptive attacks~\citep{tramer2020adaptive}, i.e., attacks that are explicitly optimized to circumvent the defense mechanism.
+In our case, however, such an evaluation is not feasible: typographic attacks are inherently non-differentiable, which prevents constructing adaptive variants that directly optimize against Dyslexify.

 \textbf{Misuse Potential:} While we aim to enhance the safety of multimodal systems, we acknowledge that our insights into CLIP’s behaivor under typographic attacks could be exploited by attackers.
 Specifically, adversarial inputs might be crafted to increase the spatial attention of heads in \(\mathcal{C}\), making typographic attacks even more effective.